Please check with the Office of Graduate Studies for specific deadlines and to review the commencement procedures and timeline.

 - All Incomplete and In Progress grades from previous terms must be completed and the grades submitted to the Office of Graduate Studies.

-- Submit thesis, thesis-equivalent project or EdS field project and dissertations.
+- Submit thesis, thesis-equivalent project, EdS field project and dissertations.

 - Your graduation file must be in complete order with the exception of grades for current enrollments.
 Final responsibility rests with you, the graduate student, to check with your advisor and the Office of Graduate Studies to be sure all requirements are met.